jdx/pitchfork/README.md

 ## Features

-- automatically start services on boot
+- automatically start daemons on boot
-- only starting services if they have not already been started
+- only starting daemons if they have not already been started
-- restarting services on failure
+- restarting daemons on failure
-- starting services only when working in a project directory—then automatically stopping when you leave
+- starting daemons only when working in a project directory—then automatically stopping when you leave

 ## Workflows

 Here's some common ways to use pitchfork.

-### Launching a one-off service
+### Launching a one-off daemon

 This workflow is an alternative to something like shell jobs—`mytask &`.
 This just runs a process in the background: